SoCXin/doc/docs/integration/ci/circleci.rst

 .. _ci_circleci:

 CircleCI
 ========

-`CircleCI <https://circleci.com/about>`_ is a hosted cloud platform that provides hosted continuous integration, deployment, and testing to `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ repositories.
+`CircleCI <https://circleci.com/about>`_ is a hosted cloud platform that provides hosted continuous level1, deployment, and testing to `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ repositories.

 CircleCI is configured by adding a file named ``circle.yml``, which is a